based2/KB/network/ip_filter.md

 block from any to 54.167.81.159
 # https://threatfox.abuse.ch/browse/malware/win.cobalt_strike/
 block from any to 54.169.210.113
+# uBlock mediametrie.com auth.estat.com
+block from any to 54.171.161.22
 # api.put[.]io https://symantec-enterprise-blogs.security.com/blogs/threat-intelligence/ransomware-data-exfiltration
 block from any to 54.170.216.1
 # DFA https://www.mandiant.com/resources/blog/unc4990-evolution-usb-malware